Dmitry Muratov: Novaya Gazeta

 In 1993, Muratov and 50+ other colleagues from Komsomolskaya Pravda left to start their own paper titled Novaya Gazeta.
 Their goal was to create a publication that was "an honest, independent, and rich" source for the citizens of Russia.
 The newspaper’s mission is to conduct in-depth investigations into human rights issues, corruption and abuse of power.
 Novaya Gazetas newsroom started out with two computers, two rooms, one printer and no salary for the employees.
-Former Soviet President Mikhail Gorbachev generously donated some of his Nobel Peace Prize money to pay for salaries and computers for the paper.
+Former Soviet President Mikhail Gorbachev donated some of his Nobel Peace Prize money to pay for salaries and computers for the paper.
 Muratov helped to create Novaya Gazeta, where he was named Deputy Press Editor.

 In December 1994 – January 1995, Muratov was a correspondent in the war zone of the First Chechen War.
 In 1995, he became the head of the editorial board.
 He held this position for over 20 years, stepping down in 2017, citing the exhausting nature of running the paper.
 In 2019, he returned to the position, after the paper’s staff voted for his return.

 Muratov often reported on sensitive topics including human rights violations, high-level government corruption, and abuse of power.
 His political beliefs, such as supporting freedom of press, has led to conflict with fellow journalists and the government.

 In 2004, the newspaper printed seven articles by columnist Georgy Rozhnov, which accused Sergey Kiriyenko of embezzling US$4.8 billion of International Monetary Fund funds in 1998 when he was Prime Minister of Russia.
 The newspaper based the accusations on a letter allegedly written to Colin Powell and signed by U.S. Congressmen Philip Crane, Mike Pence, Charlie Norwood, Dan Burton and Henry Bonilla and posted on the website of the American Defense Council.
 The newspaper claimed that Kiriyenko had used some of the embezzled funds to purchase real estate in the United States.
 It was later claimed that the letter was a prank concocted by The eXile.
 In response, Kiriyenko sued Novaya Gazeta and Rozhnov for libel, and in passing judgement in favour of Kiriyenko the court ordered Novaya Gazeta to retract all publications relating to the accusations and went on to say that the newspaper "is obliged to publish only officially proven information linking Mr Kiriyenko with embezzlement."

 After Novaya Gazeta published an investigation by journalist Denis Korotkov about Russian businessman Yevgeny Prigozhin, in October 2018, Denis Korotkov and the editor-in-chief at Novaya Gazeta were the target of threatening deliveries of a severed ram's head and funeral flowers to the paper's offices.
 The style of the threat resembled others by Kremlin-linked Yevgeny Prigozhin.